Home » How To » How to Remove Printer in Windows 10 & 11

 After executing the command successfully, you can close the PowerShell window.

-Check out how to disable print spooler service.
+Good to read: how to disable the print spooler service.

 Leave a Comment